w3c/wai-curricula/content/content-author/images.md

 Optional ideas to teach the learning outcomes:

 * Explain that text alternatives for functional images must describe the functionality of the component instead of describing the image appearance.
-For example, "Search" instead of "magnifying glasses", and "print" instead of "printer".
+For example, "Search" instead of "magnifying glass", and "print" instead of "printer".
 * Show examples of functional images, including graphical buttons and links.
 Discuss with students what text alternative to include for these images.
 * Introduce accessible authoring tools that support the inclusion of text alternatives for images and that produce appropriate markup for those images.
 Explain that some tools may refer to alternative texts as "image descriptions".